tstrall/strall.com/GETTING_STARTED.md

 ## Choose Your Starting Point

+- **Option A: Start fresh**
+  - Create your own Github repo
+  - Install go and hugo
+  - Run `hugo new site .`
+  - Copy [`scripts/publish_site.py`](./scripts/publish_site.py) from this repo into your new repo
+  - Follow the [Serverless Static Website Quickstart](https://github.com/tstrall/adage/blob/main/quickstarts/serverless-site.md) to connect it to reusable AWS infrastructure.

-- **Option A: Fork this repo**
+- **Option B: Fork this repo**
   Get a complete working Hugo site with a configured theme, helper scripts, and a live example you can deploy.
 Replace or delete the content as needed.

-- **Option B: Start fresh**
-  Create your own repo, run `hugo new site .`, and follow the [Serverless Static Website Quickstart](https://github.com/tstrall/adage/blob/main/quickstarts/serverless-site.md) to connect it to reusable AWS infrastructure.

 ---